The First State only has one carrier selling Marketplace plans for 2022. You can still enroll if you have a qualifying life event.

 Health Insurance Costs in Delaware

-Marketplace premiums in Delaware have declined from 2019 to 2020.
+Marketplace premiums in Delaware have fluctuated from 2020 to 2021.
 Below are the average monthly rates for bronze, silver, and gold plans.

 Financial Help With Marketplace Plans for Low-Income Delawareans